ngardiner/ideal-pxe-environment/README.md

 ## PHP Interface

+The PHP interface has 2 components

+## admin.php

+To be defined

+## boot.php

+This is the file that ipxe clients request in order to load the PXE menu.
+It has 2 key roles:

+   * Identify if we know this machine and if this machine has a specific PXE configuration defined
+      * If so, the machine will boot directly into its PXE target

+  * Identify if the machine needs any variables set - for example is it on a network from which we should use a different IP to reach the tftp server.

 ## Images and Resources

 The following files describe how images can be set up for each of these environments.